jingzhian/mkdocs-md-notes/docs/dermatology.md

 #### Sporotrichosis
 Fungus: Sporothrix schenckii.
 Found in soil and thorns of plants.
 Very rare in Singapore, but common in Africa and South America.
-This is a fungal infection acquired by direct traumatic inoculation of the skin.
+This is a fungal infection acquired by direct traumatic inoculation of the skin, typically from rose bushes or other plant materials.
 It is characterized by ulcerating, pustular nodules at the site of inoculation and associated lymphatic channels.

 **Clinical Feature**
 - The fungus enters though a puncture wound and grows gradually into a painless, firm nodule.
+- It presents as a small papule or nodule at the inoculation site, usually on exposed skin of the hand or arm which then may enlarge, ulcerate, and lead to additional lesions along the draining lymphatics.
 - It may ulcerate and present as an ulcer.
 - Lymphatic spread produces a chain of nodules and ulcers.
+- Pain, if present, is mild.
 ![Sporotricosis](figures/skin-sporotricosis.jpg)

 **Treatment**:
 - Excision of lesions
 - Oral Terbinafine
 - Amphotericin B

 #### Mycetoma
 May be due to fungus (EUMYCETOMA) or Actinomyces (ACTINOMYCETOMA)